Atomoxetine: History

 Atomoxetine is manufactured, marketed, and sold in the United States as the hydrochloride salt (atomoxetine HCl) under the brand name Strattera by Eli Lilly and Company, the original patent-filing company and current U.S. patent owner.
 Atomoxetine was initially intended to be developed as an antidepressant, but it was found to be insufficiently efficacious for treating depression.
 It was, however, found to be effective for ADHD and was approved by the FDA in 2002, for the treatment of ADHD.
 Its patent expired in May 2017.
 On 12 August 2010, Lilly lost a lawsuit that challenged its patent on Strattera, increasing the likelihood of an earlier entry of a generic into the US market.
 On 1 September 2010, Sun Pharmaceuticals announced it would begin manufacturing a generic in the United States.
 In a 29 July 2011 conference call, however, Sun Pharmaceutical's Chairman stated "Lilly won that litigation on appeal so I think [generic Strattera]'s deferred."
 In 2017 the FDA approved the generic production of atomoxetine by four pharmaceutical companies.

 Society and culture

+Names

-The drug was originally known as tomoxetine.
+Atomoxetine was originally known as tomoxetine.
 It was renamed to avoid medication errors, as the name may be confused with tamoxifen.

-Brand names

 In India, atomoxetine is sold under brand names including Axetra, Axepta, Attera, Tomoxetin, and Attentin.
 In Australia, Canada, Italy, Portugal, Romania, Spain, Switzerland, and the US, atomoxetine is sold under the brand name Strattera.
 In France, hospitals dispense atomoxetine under the brand name Strattera (it is not marketed in France).
 In the Czech Republic, it is sold under brand names including Mylan.
 In Poland, it is sold under the brand name Auroxetyn.
 In Indonesia, it is sold under the brand name Xenocy.
 In Iran, atomoxetine is sold under brand names including Stramox.
 In Brazil, it is sold under the brand name Atentah.
 In Turkey, it is sold under the brand names Attex, Setinox, and Atominex.
 In 2017, a generic version was approved in the United States.

+Legal status

+Atomoxetine has no risk of misuse and is not a controlled substance.